zmrocze/eeg-music-code/notes/ideas.md

 3. how to pass raw wav to the vocoder?
  - preprocessing the signal by taking consecutive differences? reasearch: differential entropy
 4. Q: eegpt operates on 250ms patches. how much sense does it make to task it to generate finer grained spectrogram?
-5. give subject+dataset embedding to the model.
+5. ! give subject+dataset embedding to the model. change train-test split. use sth like (one-shot embedding * weight) @ X
 6. try lstm
 7. try reconstructor + different prediction task (ideas?)
 8. emotion classification?